aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/html-converter/html-to-markdown/_index.md

     - /net/html-to-markdown/
     - /net/html-to-markdown-conversion/
     - /net/converting-between-formats/html-to-markdown-conversion/
-description: This article provides information on how to convert HTML to Markdown using the Aspose.HTML API.
-You will learn about the supported HTML to Markdown conversion scenarios and consider examples to illustrate them.
+description: You will learn about the supported HTML to Markdown conversion scenarios using the Aspose.HTML API and consider C# examples to illustrate them.
 keywords: HTML to Markdown, convert HTML to Markdown, HTML to Markdown conversion, HTML to Markdown converter, save options
-lastmod: "2022-01-11"
+lastmod: "2022-06-01"
 ---

 <link href="./../../style.css" rel="stylesheet" type="text/css" />